Dog Care and Training

 Exploring 4-H

-This project is for rst- and second-year members.
-It’s a great way
+This project is for rst- and second-year members.
+Its a great way

-to explore 4-H projects without ocially committing.
+to explore 4-H projects without ocially committing.
 Members

 will be exposed to numerous project areas with the guidance of